-The construction work of Jeddah Tower, which is all set to become the world’s tallest building, has resumed in Saudi Arabia’s Jeddah after a hiatus of seven years, reports said.
-Once completed, the 1,000-metre (3,280 feet) tower will surpass Dubai’s Burj Khalifa by more than 500 feet.
+The construction work of Jeddah Tower, touted to be the world’s largest building, has resumed in Saudi Arabia’s Jeddah after a hiatus of seven years, reports said.
+Once completed, the 1,000-metre (3,280 feet) tower will surpass Burj Khalifa by more than 500 feet.

 Jeddah Economic Company (JEC), the group behind the project, said the construction work is expected to be completed by 2028.